art | illustration | design

 HUMAN attempted to shoehorn Fire Pro into the relatively-new world of 3-D gaming with the lackluster Iron Slam '96 for the PlayStation.
 Clunky, sparse and lacking any resemblance to previous Fire Pro games, Iron Slam '96 was a definite low point for the series.
 Sidestepping their failed foray into the third dimension, HUMAN returned to their pixelated roots later that year with a more conventional grappler for the Sega Saturn.
 The stellar Fire Pro Wrestling S: 6 Men Scramble righted the previous misstep and established a new standard for the series.
 It was one of the very best wrestling titles of its era... or any era.
 It was at this time that Fire Pro was receiving heavy praise on the Internet and in gaming magazines that featured a focus on imports.
 The word was out; if you were serious about your rasslin' games, you needed 6 Men Scramble.

 But how to play it?
 6 Men Scramble was import-only, Japanese text-heavy and not exactly novice-friendly.
 You had to import the game for an unpopular game console, and it required an pricey adapter.
 Remember, this was before the days of Amazon and eBay, where everything imaginable is at our fingertips.
-Here in LA we had several game stores that sold imports, but those stores were usually way out of the way and their prices were exorbitant.
-Fortunately this was around the time when the world wide web exploded in popularity, and with it came a flood of useful content, including online import sellers and fan-made translation guides for many desirable Japanese titles.
+Here in LA we had several game stores that sold imports, but those stores were usually far away and their prices were exorbitant.
+Fortunately this was around the time when the World Wide Web exploded in popularity, and with it came a flood of useful content, including online import sellers and fan-made translation guides for many desirable Japanese titles.
 If you're old enough to remember Diehard Gamefan, therage.com, rvg.simplenet.com and Usenet, you have my respect.
 Astonishingly, although I'd already imported my share of video games from a number of sources, I found my copy of 6 Men Scramble at the EB Games in the mall across the street from my house.
 It must have been kismet.

 From the moment I popped the CD into my barely-used Sega Saturn, I was hooked.
 Unlike Acclaim's flashy-yet-virtually-unplayable WWF Warzone, here was a thoroughly enjoyable wrestling sim that commanded attention.
 The grappling and striking systems were difficult to master, yet supremely rewarding.
 The sheer number of moves per wrestler was astonishing, and you had to start off with basic attacks and wear your opponent down before moving on to the bigger moves, which mimicked the pace and psychology of pro wrestling.
 There were no health meters or finisher icons to guide you through the match, you had to go through it by feel.
 Edit Mode was deep, allowing players to edit intricate statistics and character traits.
 The roster of wrestlers was enormous, the match types exhaustive.
 But the best part was that the "entirely fictional" cast of grapplers were far more accurate then their licensed game counterparts, only the names were changed to protect the not-so-innocent.
 So while Ric Flair may have been slyly dubbed "Dick Slender" (how no wrestler ever copped that nickname I'll never understand), you knew you were playing as The Nature Boy.